kiran002/Go-and-Docker-Training/README.md

 ### Task-1: (Go) Hello world server

-we start of with writing a simple http server in golang, which returns "Hello world" string.
+We start off with writing a very basic http server in golang, which returns "Hello world" string.
 This will act as our first application, that we can use to get started.

 ### Task-2: (Docker) Running your first container